African American History Month

 Her scientific achievements, as well as her ongoing commitment to improving the health of poor Americans and Americans routinely subject to discrimination, have been recognized in many awards and honors, including every award given by the Public Health Service, and the most prestigious honor awarded by the National Medical Association—the NMA Scroll of Merit, in 1999.
 She also received the NMA’s Lifetime Achievement Award and several honorary degrees.

 Join the Ranks of Dr. Drew, Vivien Thomas and Dr. Gaston.
 Help Save Lives.

 LifeStream is proud to honor the memory of Dr. Charles Drew, Vivien Thomas and Dr. Gaston.
 Now is your chance to join the ranks of these remarkable people.
 Celebrate African American History Month.
 Give blood at any LifeStream location to be a hero to those in need.

 To make an appointment, click below, call 800.879.4484 or download the LifeStream mobile app!
-Walk-ins are always welcome.
+Appointments are recommended, walk-ins are welcome.

 Don’t forget to use ExpressPass to speed up your donation process.